 TCL and BlackBerry unveiled a new Android-based smartphone born out of the Canadian company's recent foray into licensing their brand.
 The $549 KEYone will feature a physical keyboard that is strikingly reminiscent of the BlackBerry Curve.
-It will go up for pre-order on May 18 in Canada and be widely available on May 31, but the question remains: Will business owners give up their iPhones and Samsung devices to get one?
+It was available for pre-order on May 18 in Canada and became available at Best Buy and Amazon on May 31.
+The major carriers are expected to start offering it this summer, but the question remains: Will business owners give up their iPhones and Samsung devices to get one?

 The outside houses a 12-megapixel rear camera, and a 4.5-inch scratch resistant screen made of Gorilla Glass.
 It features a 1620 x 1080-pixel resolution.
 But it's the physical keyboard that will most attract your attention.
 The spacebar is the first to feature a fingerprint sensor for added security.
 It's also touch-sensitive and can be programmed with up to 52 shortcuts.
 For instance, typing "I" opens your inbox, or "MP opens your maps.